anabelyong/FDREvaluationProteomeHD2/README.md

 ## Getting Started

-### Raw Files and Random Raw Files Generation OPEN TO VISUALISE THE GENERATION OF THESE FILES!
+### Raw Files and Random Raw Files Generation(OPEN TO VISUALISE THE GENERATION OF THESE FILES!!!)
 These include all the code required to subset all the target and decoy files which are produced before downstream processing in pgFDR, ppFDR and cFDR methods.
 Thee are preliminary sources required.
 These ipynb. files are advised to be opened to present the crediability of code and reliance of results.

 *Random_5000_Files_Generator.ipynb: Jupyter notebook containing code for generating random subsets of files. <br>